yanganto/near-staking-knd/docs/run-main-test-shard.md

 kneard_uptime 1273658
 ```

-Once neard is synced with the network, you should see a kneard listed as an active validator using `kuutamoctl`:
+Once neard is synced with the network, you should see a kneard listed as an active validator using `kneard-ctl`:

 ```
-$ kuutamoctl active-validator
+$ kneard-ctl active-validator
 Name: river
 ```